5th May 2026

 1. Identify your gross annual salary and your personal income tax bracket.

-This is the starting point for any calculation and one of the most important steps to achieving a realistic savings simulation. gross annual salary determines your initial taxable income, whereas your personal income tax bracket This defines the percentage of tax you will pay.
-Both factors directly influence how much you can save with flexible remuneration.
-To start, find your gross salary in your contract or on your annualised payslip.
+To begin, locate your gross salary on your contract or annual payslip.
 For example, if your salary is €30,000 gross per year, this is the value you'll use as a reference.
 From here, you must Identify which income tax bracket you are in, as each band applies a different tax rate.
 Knowing your band will help you more accurately estimate how much tax you will save when you reduce the taxable base thanks to flexible remuneration.

-Example applied to a gross salary of 30,000: The relevant sections would be the following:
+Example applied to a gross salary of 30,000:

 • Up to €12,450 → 19%